nuclear-pasta/twilio_personal_assistant/README.md

 # Twilio AI Assistant with Voice Cloning

+This application serves as a bridge between traditional phone calls and modern AI capabilities.
+When a user makes a phone call, the application redirects the call to an AI assistant powered by OpenAI's ChatGPT.
+This assistant engages in a conversation with the caller, generating human-like text responses based on the ongoing conversation.
+All interactions during the call, including the messages exchanged, are stored for reference.

-This application integrates Twilio for voice-based interactions, Eleven Labs for voice cloning, and OpenAI for AI assistant functionality.
+The application leverages Twilio for handling voice-based interactions, Eleven Labs for voice cloning to provide a more human-like auditory experience, and OpenAI for the core AI assistant functionality.

 ## Features